 Louiza, who will be receiving a teaching credential in special education, had long dreamed of earning a bachelor’s degree needed to teach special education children in public schools, but life, marriage and raising a family put that dream on hold.
-She found a way to achieve her goals through the National University Sanford College of Education, which is named after renowned philanthropist T. Denny Sanford and is among the top ten largest schools of education in the country.
+She found a way to achieve her goals through the National University Sanford College of Education, which is among the top ten largest schools of education in the country.

 While attending National University, which was founded on the mission of providing quality, accessible education to a diverse group of adult learners such as working parents, military community and educators, Louiza, 49, worked as a teacher’s aide in a Las Vegas High School special education classroom.

 In response to a statewide teacher shortage, National University expanded its program offerings to the Henderson campus to add well-prepared and inspired teachers to Nevada’s classrooms.
 Through the University’s APPLE program (an acronym for Accelerated Preparation Pathway to Licensure and Employment), and in conjunction with the Clark County School District, Louiza secured a scholarship and a 20 percent tuition reduction.
 Louiza said she plans to stay at Las Vegas High School, but instead of being a teacher’s aide, she’ll now be teaching her own class.